sumitkaila88/videoOnDemand/README.md

 4. Go to client folder in terminal type npm install and press enter.
 5. verify step in client folder
 6. your default browser should open and run at localhost:3000 automatically(else manually open http://localhost:3000 in new tab)
+7. Make sure both servers are running simuntaneously review the application